GabeScott/standard-works-vault/General Conference/2020 April - Come and Belong.md

 We invite you to study them for yourself.

 Joseph Smith was quite young when he received these revelations.
-Most of them came before he was 30 years old.
-He lacked experience, and to some people, he probably seemed underqualified to be the Lord’s prophet.
+Most of them came before he was 30 years old.[^12] He lacked experience, and to some people, he probably seemed underqualified to be the Lord’s prophet.

 And yet the Lord called him anyway—following a pattern we find throughout the holy scriptures.